John Hasbrouck Van Vleck

-Education and early life
+Early life and education

 Van Vleck was born to mathematician Edward Burr Van Vleck and Hester L. Raymond in Middletown, Connecticut, while his father was an assistant professor at Wesleyan University, and where his grandfather, astronomer John Monroe Van Vleck, was also a professor.
 He grew up in Madison, Wisconsin, and received an A.B. degree from the University of Wisconsin in 1920, before earning his Ph.D. at Harvard University in 1922 under the supervision of Edwin C. Kemble.

 Career and research

 He joined the University of Minnesota as an assistant professor in 1923, then moved to the University of Wisconsin before settling at Harvard.
 He also earned Honorary D. Sc., or D. Honoris Causa, degree from Wesleyan University in 1936.

 J. H. Van Vleck established the fundamentals of the quantum mechanical theory of magnetism, crystal field theory and ligand field theory (chemical bonding in metal complexes).
 He is regarded as the Father of Modern Magnetism.

 During World War II, J. H. Van Vleck worked on radar at the MIT Radiation Lab.
 He was half time at the Radiation Lab and half time on the staff at Harvard.
 He showed that at about 1.25-centimeter wavelength water molecules in the atmosphere would lead to troublesome absorption and that at 0.5-centimeter wavelength there would be a similar absorption by oxygen molecules.

 This was to have important consequences not just for military (and civil) radar systems but later for the new science of radioastronomy.

 J. H. Van Vleck participated in the Manhattan Project.
 In June 1942, J. Robert Oppenheimer held a summer study for confirming the concept and feasibility of a nuclear weapon at the University of California, Berkeley.
 Eight theoretical scientists, including J. H. Van Vleck, attended it.
 From July to September, the theoretical study group examined and developed the principles of atomic bomb design.